Kingcitaldo125/Boilerplate/README.md

 # Boilerplate
-Boilerplate C++ code ready to be reused
+Boilerplate code ready to be reused